 Cochlear™ Nucleus® Implants

-The internal cochlear implant is made of up two primary components: the implant receiver and the cochlear electrode array.
+The internal cochlear implant is made up of up two primary components: the implant receiver and the cochlear electrode array.

 - The implant receiver, placed just under the skin, converts the digital sound signals picked up from the external sound processor and sends them down the electrode.